Golf Putter Buying Guide

 Next, there are more technical things to look at when searching for a new putter that are imperative.
 Finding the best putter length, putter shaft type, and putter head will all play a huge factor in the golfer's decision in which new putter they choose.

 In this guide, we will break down the different technical aspects and how to translate it to each individual person to ultimately answer the question of what putter you should buy.

 3 Types of Putters

 There are several different types of putters and ways to classify putters into separate categories, but the most common way to distinguish putter types would be face balanced putters against toe balanced putters, with the rare exception being a counterbalance putter.

-3. Counterbalance putters are the third type but are far more rare than the other two.
+Counterbalance putters are the third type but are far less common than the other two.
 The counterbalance has extra weight in the club that allows for a higher MOI (moment of inertia), allowing the ball to come off of the clubface at a faster speed.

 Another crucial part of finding the right putter, is making sure you have the correct length of putter.
-A traditional putter will be anywhere from 33 to 36 inches long, while the standard length is 34 inches.
+A traditional putter will be anywhere from 33" to 36" long, while the standard length is 34".